-King’s College girls' football continues to go from strength-to-strength.
-Over the last eight years, the sport has grown in popularity and now places King's as the leading independent school for girls' football.
+Over the past decade, King’s College girls' football has grown in popularity and now places King's as the leading independent school for girls' football.

-King’s girls achieve National ISFA caps, attend Elite Performance Camps and participate in the local, regional and national development camp programmes.
+King’s girls achieve representative caps, attend Elite Performance Camps and participate in the local, regional and national development camp programmes.

 At the end of the 2016/17 school year three girls secured football scholarships to colleges in the USA.

 Our Director of Football works with the individual player to provide playing opportunities at the right level, inside and outside the school.

 All King’s players can benefit from a support programme to monitor their well-being and progress to assemble a comprehensive profile for presentation to further education opportunities at home and overseas.

 Residential Football Camp for Girls